StanfordMossbauer/mossbauer_control/README.md

 git pull

 ## Push updates
+git config --global credential.helper store #the foirs time you pushk for credentials, but never again!

 git add .                                       #adds all modification is directory and subdirectories git commit -m "message" git push

 ## New drivers